Tender is an offer in writing used to execute a work or purchase/supply goods or services at the mentioned price as per the predefined conditions.

 Duration and competitive market price adjustment and issues related to dangers / unforeseen factors should be determined.

-The tender should have the interfaces, the resource specialist, objectives, and clarity, completeness, and measurability terms.
+The tender should have the interfaces, the resource specialist, objectives, clarity, completeness, and measurability terms.

 Specific terms for quality and recognized communication channels should be mentioned.